rthurston1/Team01-Web-Application-Cherish/team/m2/roles.md

   2. [Commit 2](https://github.com/rthurston1/Team01-Web-Application-Concept-Design/commit/f72220b2548c357816cb98a6076cc646692c1316): Created project folders and project issues.
   3. [Commit 3](https://github.com/repo/commit3): Insert brief description here (1 sentence) and link your commit on the left.

-##  Insert Name Here  - Communication Lead
+##  Samuel Hernandez  - Comunication lead.
 - **Role**: Facilitates communication within the team.
-Eve is responsible for maintaining and managing the team’s Slack workspace and ensuring that all members stay informed and engaged.
+Ensures for quality of project Design, and data keeping ensuring progress and ideas for the project.
+Ensuring to keep the team updated with our latest information, changes or ideas we are implementing.
 - **Top 3 Commits**:
-  1. [Commit 1](https://github.com/repo/commit1): Insert brief description here (1 sentence) and link your commit on the left.
+  1. [Commit 1](https://github.com/rthurston1/Team01-Web-Application-Concept-Design/commit/c6da337d7228340dd19443be39f0506c9ba9aeb7): Insert brief description here (1 sentence) and link your commit on the left.
   2. [Commit 2](https://github.com/repo/commit2): Insert brief description here (1 sentence) and link your commit on the left.
   3. [Commit 3](https://github.com/repo/commit3): Insert brief description here (1 sentence) and link your commit on the left.